Model combinations through revised base-rates: Concluding remarks

 Our empirical analysis was based on the point-forecast accuracy and performance of the prediction intervals using a large set of real-life time series.
 Our results showed that combination approaches based on Precision and Sensitivity information can outperform both individual and aggregate selection or combination, while conceptually being in-between the two.
 In some cases, the differences in performance were statistically significant.
 The insights gained were similar for the two selection criteria (BIC and validation), the various sampling frequencies, and the two measures (MASE and MSIS) considered.

 Future research could focus on context-specific data and how contingency tables can be populated to better suit the needs of organisations with a small and relatively uniform sets of data.
 Moreover, in this paper we limited our attention to exponential smoothing models.
 As our approach is not structurally limited to these models, it would be interesting to see how it performs when selecting and combining over a more diverse pool of models.
+A final promising avenue of future research will be to see whether the algorithms proposed can be extended beyond forecasting, to model combination for estimating common parameters across models, in the spirit of \citep{LavRoc2016}.